OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 # Combining the two

-- If candidate is close to trustregion border:
+- If candidate is close to trust-region border:
   - Allocate up to three function evaluations to a line search

 - If "free" function evaluations are left:
   - Do speculative sampling
 - If any line-search or speculative point yields improvement
-  - Accept them as new x
+  - Accept them as new candidate point $x_{cand}$

 ---